Holborn

 Wild Court, WC2B Wild Court leads west from the Kingsway

-Wild Street, WC2B Wild Street is one of the streets of London in the WC2B postal area (Westminster)
+Wild Street, WC2B Wild Street is one of the streets of London in the WC2B postal area (Covent Garden)

 William Sinkins House, WC2A William Sinkins House is a block on Carey Street (Westminster)